 Envy Wines is located on the site of the old Calistoga Cellars winery north of the town of Calistoga.
 When you get to this part of the valley physical wineries begin to thin out, as does the traffic and as a result the wine tasting is usually more personal.
 Try winter weekdays for the least amount of crowds!
 Fortunately when they purchased the vineyards in 2006 the existing winery and beautiful tasting room came with the property.
 The estate is planted with 12 acres and they also source fruit from various vineyards in the the Napa area.
 Production is generally limited to only several hundred cases for most of their wines.

 From the driveway in front of the tasting room or from the patio you can see the location of Old Faithful Geyser and if you are lucky it will be spouting off its white spray high into the air.
 There are also great views of the nearby mountains including the tall Mt.
 St. Helena in the distance.
-During our first visit we had the privilege of barrel tasting what will be Envy’s first vintage including a nice Syrah.
+During our first visit many years ago, we had the privilege of barrel tasting what was Envy’s first vintage of several wines including a nice Syrah.
 During a later visit we sampled the final version (big nose, great flavor, full bodied) but by this time it had already sold out!
 Future releases will be available in a larger production.

 You can either taste indoors at the long tasting counter or relax on their patio.
 The well-known winemaker & co-owner of Envy, Nils Venge, used to work at Groth Winery and his Cabernet Sauvignon many years ago was awarded the first 100 point American Cabernet by the famed American wine critic Robert E. Parker.
 Note Nil’s initials, NV and you have an appropriate name for this winery!
 This is one of the more creative winery names in Napa – NV, is Napa Valley, wines to be envious of and as of yet, an untapped play on words as they have yet to produce a non vintage.